ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d5 - - - day planning.md

   - ask students to submit urls in the students portal (repo + github pages)

-- 11h code freeze
-  - MVP must be ready (make sure you meet all requirements)
-  - From that moment on, we should make further changes on production.
-  - Full test on production (test all the functionality)
-  - All working fine ?
-Drop a line to your TA "all working fine, I don't make further changes on production"
-  - Critical bugs or problems ?
-Pls report by 11:30h.

 <!--
   Code Freeze.

   Avoid:

   https://thecodinglove.com/when-we-add-one-last-feature-before-the-demo

 -->